Cornelis Ketel: London years

 Ketel quickly established himself as a successful painter of portraits in London.
 Karel van Mander records that Ketel was patronized by the prosperous German Hansa merchants of the Steelyard and that a Force overcome by Wisdom and Prudence commissioned from him and presented to Sir Christopher Hatton introduced him to court circles.
 Hatton commissioned a portrait and Queen Elizabeth I sat to him in 1578.
 Ketel's large output in these years, much of which is now lost, can be estimated by the quantity of his known commissions.
-In 1577 Ketel was commissioned to paint a series of 19 portraits for the Cathay Company, one of which is the famous (but very damaged) full-length of Martin Frobisher now in the Bodleian Library. and several "great" paintings of Kalicho, the Inuit man Frobisher had brought back to England.
+In 1577 Ketel was commissioned to paint a series of 19 portraits for the Cathay Company, one of which is the famous (but very damaged) full-length of Martin Frobisher now in the Bodleian Library. and several "great" paintings of Kalicho, the Inuk man Frobisher had brought back to England.
 Ketel's self-portrait, which was engraved by Hendrick Bary, is in the Royal Collection.
 Recently, a series of head-and-shoulders paintings of members of the family of Thomas "Customer" Smythe dated 1579, now widely dispersed, has been identified as the work of Cornelis Ketel.

 Apparently, all of Ketel's allegorical paintings have been lost, however, a formerly lost masterpiece was discovered and exhibited at the Tate Museum, London, in 1995, in a major exhibition entitled Dynasties.
 Painting in Tudor and Jacobean England 1530-1630.
 Attribution as to title of this work, this may be the lost "Triumph of Wisdom and Prudence over Force" 1580, painted in England.
 (Miedema-Schulting 1988) Referred to as "Allegory", this fragment, which was recently discovered, today forms, together with the reverse of no. 55, the sole remnant of Ketel's rich production of painted allegories, described in detail in van Mander in his Schilder-Boeck of 1604 [Miedema 1994].

 Records indicate that Ketel charged £1 for a head-and-shoulders portrait and £5 for a full-length.
 Nicholas Hilliard, then in his prime as a painter of portrait miniatures, typically charged £3 for a miniature.